 API and WebHooks: key ring

 In the same way that MS Excel used to be just for accountants, and now everybody uses it, so will be online form builders.
 The need to collect and organize information is always going to be there.
-JotForm is the most universally useful tool for every data collection purpose.
+Jotform is an advanced tool for every data collection purpose.
 This Swiss Army knife analogy has been by no means comprehensive, scarcely mentioning our iOS app, Chrome extension, or fillable PDF form creator.
-If you need it, it’s likely that JotForm has it.
-This brings me to my final conclusion on how I might answer people when they ask me what JotForm is.
+If you need it, it’s likely that Jotform has it.
+This brings me to my final conclusion on how I might answer people when they ask me what Jotform is.
 It’s a universal tool to collect information and do whatever you need with it.
 And that need will never go away.